edcrewe/django-cookieless/README.txt

 WARNING : There are security issues with this, since it is not possible to use CSRF protection without session Cookies to maintain a separate token from that passed via the URL or form posts.

-However there are cases when it is required to use forms on a public site, where setting cookies is not desirable (due to privacy legislation), nor are complex rewritten URLs.
+However there are cases when forms are used on a public site, where setting cookies is not desirable (`due to privacy legislation <http://www.ico.gov.uk/>`_), since technically they are not required for anonymous users to respond to forms.

-It is for that purpose this egg was devised.
+So if used, may necessitate requesting permission to set cookies, from the user.

+Hence this package was devised to allow django to deliver multipage forms, without using cookies.

 To ameliorate the security implications, a whitelist of allowed domains, can be set in the configuration.